Where Legends Never Die!

 Roland Barthes : The Thinker Who Redefined Myth in the Modern World

-Dr. Richard Buxton : Greek Myth and Narrative Thought
+Dr. Claude Lévi-Strauss : Structural Myth and Anthropological Thought

 Mythic Snapshots